 Twentieth Century Religious Thought: Volume IV, Eastern Religions focuses on the various facets of Eastern Religion spanning over two-hundred years.
 It includes an international selection of English-language editions of key thinkers such as Alan Watts, Sister Nivedita, K. N. Jayatilleke, and Prayadh Payutto, among others.
 Future releases will introduce more works by significant thinkers and archival content.
 Upon completion, it will include 100,000 pages of printed works and primary sources.

-The Acta Sanctorum Database is an electronic version of the complete printed text of Acta Sanctorum, a collection of documents examining the lives of saints, organized according to each saint's feast day.
+The Acta Sanctorum Database is an electronic version of the complete printed text of Acta Sanctorum, from the edition published in sixty-eight volumes by the Société des Bollandistes in Antwerp and Brussels.
+It is a collection of documents examining the lives of saints, organised according to each saint's feast day, and runs from the two January volumes published in 1643 to the Propylaeum to December published in 1940.

 CLCLT is a database of Latin texts containing texts from the beginning of Latin literature (Livius Andronicus, 240 BC) through to the texts of the Second Vatican Council (1962-1965).
 It covers the works from the classical period, the most important patristic works, a corpus of Medieval Latin literature, as well as works of neo-Latin from the Reformation forward.
 Many of the patristic and medieval works are taken from the Corpus Christianorum and supplemented with additional texts.